chakra-ui/zag/packages/machines/slider/README.md

 # @zag-js/slider

-Core logic for the range-slider widget implemented as a state machine
+Core logic for the slider widget implemented as a state machine

 ## Installation